Nights211/frontend-designs/shopping-pages/shop-premium-electronics/README.md

-# Shopping Website - Example 02
+# Premium Electronics Shop

 A dark-themed e-commerce design with sidebar navigation and detailed product rows.
+Products are loaded from the backend API.

 ## Features